balabit/syslog-ng-gitbook/chapters/chapter_0/section_4.md

 people in real life, we will use the latest stable version in the rest of this document.

-You can view the current list of available posrts by looking into `/usr/ports/sysutils` and listing `syslog-ng*` or on the web using [Freshports][ref:freshports]
+You can view the current list of available ports by looking into `/usr/ports/sysutils` and listing `syslog-ng*` or on the web using [Freshports][ref:freshports]

-None of these packages are officially supported by BalaBit, but we help resolving problems with a best effort.
+None of these packages are officially supported by Balabit, but we try to help resolving problems with our best effort.

 ## Installing syslog-ng from package